Special Educational Needs and Disability (SEND)

 Please see below the latest Local Authority Parent/ Carer newsletter:

 We are thankful that life is beginning to return back to some normality for lots of us.
 You may find the following website useful on the journey back to normality with your child.
 Please contact school if you feel you need further support.

 Below is a newsletter from the Developing Local Provision (DLP) project run for the SEND improvement team from the Local Authority.

-Developing Local Provision (DLP) is a two-year project run by the Local Authority which aims to develop and improve provision, progress and outcomes for children and young people with additional needs or Special Educational Needs and Disabilities (SEND) in mainstream schools across Birmingham.
+Developing Local Provision (DLP) is a current project run by the Local Authority which aims to develop and improve provision, progress and outcomes for children and young people with additional needs or Special Educational Needs and Disabilities (SEND) in mainstream schools across Birmingham.

 SEND Improvement Update

 Please find below the latest SEND Improvement Update which is issued quarterly.
 This update is a detailed account of progress made against the Accelerated Progress Plan and of other SEND improvements across the whole SEND partnership within the Local Authority.